BofA hiking relocation aid for troubled homeowners

-(Reuters) - Bank of America Corp (BAC.N) said on Tuesday it had launched a nationwide program that offers increased relocation payments to delinquent mortgage customers who complete qualifying short sales.
+May 15 (Reuters) - Bank of America Corp said on Tuesday it had launched a nationwide program that offers increased relocation payments to delinquent mortgage customers who complete qualifying short sales.

 The second-largest U.S. bank said the program, tested in Florida last year, offers payments of between $2,500 and $30,000 to help homeowners move out of their homes.
 A short sale is when a lender allows a homeowner to sell a home for less than the amount owed on the mortgage.